jrtorres/watson-assistant-workshop/README.md

 ![Launch](images/ss2.png)

 5. This is the Watson Assistant tooling where you can create workspaces and setup different chatbots dialogues and applications.
-There is an example Cognitive Car Dashboard workspace where you can see a more evolved training.
+There is an example Customer Service workspace where you can see an example.
 However, we'll create a new workspace for our bot to use.
 Click on **Workspaces** and then on  **Create**   in the box labeled **Create a new workspace**.

 ![New workspace](images/ss3.png)